CAE OBH @ Bedford School

 - Full evening entertainment programme

-- 9-hole golf course, private tennis courts, sports hall, pitches and outdoor heated swimming pool
+- Tennis courts, sports hall, pitches and indoor swimming pool

 - Regular weekly excursions